-This NPDES permit includes effluent limits to ensure that the discharge does not adversely impact the beneficial uses of the Dominguez Channel Estuary or degrade water quality.
-The inclusion of the effluent limits and prohibitions in the NPDES permit, which ensure that any discharge would not result in the lowering of water quality, coupled with the fact that there was only one discharge from the Facility during the last permit term, support the conclusion that no degradation will arise as a result of reissuing this permit.
+This NPDES permit includes effluent limits to ensure that the discharge does not adversely impact the beneficial uses of Dominguez Channel or degrade water quality.
+The inclusion of the effluent limits and prohibitions in the NPDES permit, which ensure that any discharge would not result in the lowering of water quality, coupled with the fact that the discharge occurs infrequently and is temporally limited, support the conclusion that no degradation will arise as a result of reissuing this permit.
 The issuance of this permit, therefore, is consistent with the state's antidegradation policy.

 7. Anti-Backsliding Requirements.
 Sections 402(o)(2) and 303(d)(4) of the CWA and federal regulations at title 40, Code of Federal Regulations section 122.44(l) prohibit backsliding in NPDES permits.
 These anti-backsliding provisions require that effluent limitations in a reissued permit must be as stringent as those in the previous permit, with some exceptions in which limitations may be relaxed.
-This permit contains the same effluent limits as those constituents in the previous permit.
+Information is available which was not available at the time of permit issuance regarding the discharge from the facility.
+The discharge from the facility is intermittent and there had not been discharges that occurred from the Facility during the current permit term.
+This permit contains effluent limits that are the same as the limits included in Order No. R4-2004-0053.
 The issuance of this permit, therefore, is consistent with the state's anti-backsliding requirements.